A house may be the most important purchase of your life. Don't blow it by making one of these dumb mistakes.

 Is your house your castle?
-Or an albatross around your neck?
+Or a monkey on your back?

 Your answer might depend a lot on your mortgage.
 Getting an affordable property at a great rate can make you feel as if life couldn’t be any sweeter.